 The SSC is linked to many outside school services (professionals, Dutch agencies) to support the students.
 Additionally, the SSC is linked to a school counsellor, who is the school’s specialist advisor.
 The school counsellor advises the SSC, advises on testing procedures and also prepares recommendations for support.

-- monitoring behaviour
+- monitoring well-being

 - monitoring attendance

-- providing social and emotional guidance through mentor lessons
+- providing socio-emotional guidance through mentor lessons

 - providing the daily essentials (lockers, schedules, etc.)